Kei Truck & Kei Car Laws in Oregon (2026)

 - Subcompact Culture - Oregon Kei Truck Coverage

 Oregon stands at a crossroads regarding kei truck legalization.
-While current law restricts these vehicles to off-road use, the 2026 legislative session could change everything.
+While current law restricts these vehicles to off road use, the 2026 legislative session could change everything.
 Stay informed, stay legal, and advocate for sensible regulations that allow kei truck enthusiasts to enjoy their Suzuki Carrys, Honda Actys, and Daihatsu Hijets on Oregon roads.
 For kei truck laws in other states, visit our complete guide our complete state-by-state guide.
-If you're near the border, you may also want to check kei truck laws in Washington and Idaho.
+If you're near the border, you may also want to check kei truck laws in Washington, Idaho, Nevada, and California.

 Stay Updated on Kei Truck Laws